drvinceknight/cfm/docs/meetings/week_01/pre/index.rst

 - Obtaining conjectures;
 - Implementing tools.

+Also, playing games, (possible show pong demo from week 11).

 Hand out copies of `<vknight.org/cfm/other/concepts/>`_.
 Ask students to read through the document and discuss one of the code examples with a neighbour.
 Tell them to not worry if they cannot, over the next few weeks we will spend time